-In their Reception year children begin school for just the morning sessions and lunchtimes.
-After four weeks, Reception children attend all day.
 The year before a child is due to start school parents receive an information booklet on Education in Dorset and a leaflet about DASP (Dorchester Area Schools Partnership).
-Later you will receive a letter inviting you to a parents evening in May or June.
-Arrangements are made for each child to be visited by the staff in their pre-school setting, if they attend one.
+Later you will receive a letter inviting you to a New Parents' Meeting in July.
+Arrangements are made for each child to be visited by the staff in their pre-school setting and home before they begin to help us get to know your children better and for them to feel comfortable with us before they start.

-Relationships with parents at Cheselbourne are strong excellent.
+We are keen to establish strong and positive working relationships with parents at Cheselbourne to enable us to best support your child in school and in their learning.
 Parents are welcomed into the school and usually there is time for a quick chat with the class teacher after school - if not, an appointment can be made.
 It is essential that we work together to ensure the best for the children.
 During their first year at school staff will carry out an assessment, currently called the Early Years Foundation Stage Profile (EYFS).
 Parents are informed what this involves and of the findings.

 Teaching methods

 We have high expectations of the children and they are encouraged to take a pride in their work and their achievements.
 A variety of teaching methods are used in the school depending on the needs of the children and the type of activity or task involved.
 We believe that it is important for children to become enthusiastic learners and independent and creative thinkers.
 In the course of a week the children are likely to have been taught in a whole class, in large and small groups and individually; inside and outside school as well as in whole school team teaching situations.

 With this in mind many tasks are targeted at offering the children the opportunity to explore and develop their own ideas.
 This will be balanced by more formal lessons and teacher directed tasks.

+The Curriculum

-The Curriculum The subjects in the National Curriculum are English, Maths, Science, Computing, History, Geography, Music, Art, Design Technology, Modern Foreign Language, RE and PE.
+We follow the National Curriculum, the subjects we cover from this are English, Maths, Science, Computing, History, Geography, Music, Art, Design Technology, Modern Foreign Language, RE and PE.
 The Early Years Foundation Stage curriculum comprises seven areas of learning - Physical, Social and Emotional Development, Communication and Language, Physical Development, Literacy, Maths, Understanding of the World and Expressive Arts and Design.
 In addition PSHE (Personal, Social and Health Education) and Citizenship are taught to all children.
-We have a two year rolling programme written by staff which incorporates a creative, whole school topic approach At Cheselbourne we are committed to a curriculum that has the needs of the children at its centre.
-As a state school, we adhere to the National Curriculum as required by the Education Reform Act.
-Religious Education is delivered using the Dorset Agreed Syllabus for Religious Education and the Curriculum Guidance for the Foundation Stage for the children in the reception class.
+We have a two year rolling programme reviewed each year by staff which incorporates a creative, whole school topic approach

+At Cheselbourne we are committed to a curriculum that has the needs of the children at its centre.
+As a state school, we adhere to the National Curriculum as required by the Education Reform Act and follow the Curriculum Guidance for the Foundation Stage for the children in the reception class.